annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 `:` colon
 Helps refactoring
 Ts can infer returning type but define type protects from changing what function returns, exemple, returning `user.name` in the fetchUserDetails function

+explicit that the function returns anything, so add `void`